pin-storage/estuary-docusaurus/legacy/tutorial-get-an-api-key.md

 Use your new API key on the screen to the right by clicking the Authorize button and pasting in your Api Key.

-** HOWEVER ** please note that the Authorize button sets the HTTP Authorization Header and to properly use the Estuary API you should enter a value for the header in the format Bearer ESTxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxARY
+** HOWEVER ** please note that the Authorize button sets the HTTP Authorization Header and to properly use the Pin.Storage API you should enter a value for the header in the format Bearer ESTxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxARY

 ### What is next?